Results

 Explanation: Kubernetes is a container orchestration platform that automates the deployment, scaling, and management of containerized applications.

-#7.
-What is the purpose of using Docker in a DevOps environment?
+#12.
+What is the primary purpose of a Kubernetes Ingress?

 Explanation: Marking variables as sensitive ensures they are not logged in plaintext.